interledger-deprecated/ilp-kit/README.md

 CONNECTOR_CREDENTIALS='{"http://wallet1.com/ledger":{"account_uri":"http://wallet1.com/ledger/accounts/trader","username":"trader","password":"trader"},"http://wallet2.com/ledger":{"account_uri":"http://wallet2.com/ledger/accounts/trader","username":"trader","password":"trader"}}'
 CONNECTOR_QUOTE_FULL_PATH=true
 ```

+## Mail setup
+You will need to configure the email service if you want the password recovery and changing email to work (It also sends a welcome email once a user signs up).
+ILP kit uses [Mailgun](http://mailgun.com/) email service, so you need to create an account with them and attach/verify your domain.
+Set the `API_MAILGUN_API_KEY` and `API_MAILGUN_DOMAIN` environment variables when you setup the Mailgun.

+Additionally you can setup a mail forwarder if you want to be able to receive replies to your automated emails.
+Mailgun uses [Routes](https://mailgun.com/app/routes) for forwarding.
+Just create a `catch_all` route forwarding incoming mails to your email address of choice.

 ## Architecture
 ILP kit consists of a [Node.js](https://github.com/nodejs/node) (developed on v5.6) backend (REST API) and a client built using [React](https://github.com/facebook/react).